b-nils/rsom_feature_extraction/README.md

 ## Architecture

-First, the epidermis is segmented.
-The dermal skin layer is then passed to the vessel segmentation.
-Finally, the metric graph is reconstructed, abstracting the vascular network.
-Features are extracted from the epidermis and preprocessed vessel segmentation mask as well as the preprocessed metric graph.
+First, the epidermis is segmented (epidermis SGM).
+The dermal skin layer is then passed to the vessel segmentation (vessel SGM).
+Finally, the metric graph (G) is reconstructed, abstracting the vascular network.
+Features are extracted from the epidermis and preprocessed vessel segmentation mask, and the preprocessed metric graph.

 ![](./images/pipeline.svg)